 The front airbags have a multistage inflator design.
 This may allow the airbag to have different rates of inflation that are based on collision severity and occupant size.
-Also, the front passenger airbag is certified to the Federal regulations that define Occupant Classification (Refer to "Occupant Classification System" in this section).

-This vehicle may also be equipped with window bags to protect the driver, front, and rear passengers sitting next to a window.
-If the vehicle is equipped with window bags, they are located above the side windows.
+This vehicle is equipped with window bags to protect the driver, front, and rear passengers sitting next to a window.
+They are located above the side windows.
 Their covers are also labeled SRS/AIRBAG.